Calciumdibromid/CaBr2/webserver/README.md

 If you want to generate PDFs hava a look at the [wkhtmltopdf section in the frontend README](../frontend/README.md#wkhtmltopdf)

-The webserver can be built with all features with the following command:
+The webserver will be built with all features enabled by default with the following command:

 ```bash
 cargo build --release